 While I abhor the empty-headed entitlement of the statement, I have to say that its underpinnings are true.
 I’ve been broke and I’ve made a decent salary.
 Guess which is better?

-In an interview on National Public Radio, Harvard University’s Daniel Gilbert said that money can’t buy “a fixed amount of happiness.”
-But he also pointed out it’s “ridiculous” to believe that cash has nothing to do with contentment.
+Money can’t buy “a fixed amount of happiness,” said Harvard University’s Daniel Gilbert, in an interview on National Public Radio.
+But he also pointed out it’s ridiculous to believe that cash has nothing to do with contentment.

 “All you have to do is go stand outside with no coat, no shoes, nowhere to go and hungry, and in about five minutes you go, ‘Wow, money would make me happier,'” said the psychology professor and author of “Stumbling On Happiness.”

 “So money is obviously related to happiness, but its relationship is intricate and complex.”

 You don’t necessarily need loads of lucre to be happy; in fact, there seems to be a point of diminishing returns.
 A Princeton University study from a few years back indicates the magic number is $75,000.

 The lower a person’s annual income falls below that benchmark, the more unhappy the person feels.
 Yet no matter how much more than $75,000 people earn, they do not report greater feelings of happiness.

 To be clear: The study is not saying that higher salaries won’t improve your life.
 Instead, it suggests that after $75,000 a person’s emotional equilibrium is more affected by factors such as “temperament and life circumstances.”